top of page

 What is geotjeori?

-Geotjeori is a fresh-style kimchi or kimchi-like preparation meant to be seasoned and eaten right away rather than aged through fermentation.
+Geotjeori is a fresh-style kimchi or kimchi-like preparation that is seasoned and eaten right away rather than aged for a long time.
+It is usually bright, crunchy, and less sour than fully fermented kimchi.

 Comments